-Sea Buckthorn helps weight loss?
+Update 8/7/20.
+Does Sea Buckthorn help weight loss?
 Could it be?
 At one time, this stuff rocketed to weight loss stardom after being featured on the Dr. Oz Show.
-I remember it like it was yesterday, with Dr Oz showing the picture of the fat and skinny mice, telling us how sea buckthorn helped the skinny mouse stay skinny.
+I remember it like it was yesterday, with Dr. Oz showing the picture of the fat and skinny mice, telling us how sea buckthorn helped the skinny mouse stay skinny.
 But, that's a mouse.
-What about us people?
-It's been sometime since I reviewed this stuff and I thought it was worth a fresh look.
+What about people?
+It's been some time since I reviewed this stuff and I thought it was worth a fresh look.
 So, can sea buckthorn help people lose weight – or do anything else?
 Let's look at the evidence and see if its right for you.

 1 What Is Sea Buckthorn?

-It's a plant which grows in various regions from China and Pakistan to Canada.
+It's a plant that grows in various regions from China and Pakistan to Canada.
 Its scientific name is Hippophae rhamnoides.
-The fruit of the plant is rich in different vitamins and minerals and plant nutrients such as vitamin C, calcium, various amino acids, flavonoids and vitamin A.
+The fruit of the plant is rich in different vitamins and minerals and plant nutrients such as vitamin C, beta carotene, calcium, amino acids, flavonoids, and vitamin A.

 2 Sea Buckthorn Benefits

 The berries of the plant are said to provide the following benefits

 - Prevent colds

 - Help heart disease